 After an accident, much of the focus is placed on the financial implications of the resulting medical bills, property damage, and other out-of-pocket expenses.
-However, not all types of damages can be easily equated to an exact dollar amount.
+However, not all types of damage can be easily equated to an exact dollar amount.
 If you’ve been injured in an accident, understanding the potential value and settlement for pain and suffering is important in determining the next step to take.

 In fact, a significant number of accident victims experience life-altering repercussions that are not necessarily “monetary” but are nevertheless highly impactful.
 Ongoing emotional distress, lingering physical pain or disability, and other factors should be considered when determining a fair settlement amount.